-The process is always changing & what remains the same is that I am constantly evolving.
+The process & methods are always changing, but what remains the same is that I am constantly evolving.
 I’ll talk briefly about the most consistent tools, methods & processes that I use.
-You will notice pretty quickly that collaboration is at the core of most everything that I do.
+You will notice pretty quickly that cross-discipline collaboration is at the core of most everything that I do.

-Leading small multi-disciplinary teams (≈7 is my favorite) primarily using Design Thinking & Agile methodologies is my sweet-spot.
+Leading small multi-disciplinary teams (❤️ 5-7) primarily using Design Thinking & Agile methodologies is my sweet-spot.
 I say sweet spot because it allows me to get my hands dirty without playing task master.
 Let’s get to it.

 I follow a few simple rules